-If there has been an error with your bill or you did not receive a bill, the company can re-bill your account.
+Yes, the company can re-bill you account if there has been an error with your bill or you did not receive a bill.

 MUL may authorize the disconnection of a customer’s electric or water service after proper notice is given.
-Service may be disconnected for non-payment of a bill, deferred payment arrangement, or deposit.
-The company may disconnect service in cases of emergencies, meter tampering, or unsafe conditions.
+Service may be disconnected for:

-The company has a standard set of due date based on the various zones or service location therefore customers are prohibited from changing their due date.
+No, the company has a standard set of due dates based on the various zones or service locations therefore customers are prohibited from changing their due date.

 Currently MUL does not charge customers late fees for electricity or water payments.

 Electricity usage is calculated each month via a tier system:

 - Domestic electricity customers have two tiers: which are only applicable to Domestic customers.

 - Commercial, industrial and streetlight customers have one tier each.